-- 1. Understanding of consumer behavior for developing marketing strategies. - 2.
-Ability to understand the buying process. - 3.
-Ability to conduct consumer research. - 4.
-Basic understanding of consumer perception. - 5.
-Understanding of process of Decision making. - 6.
-Understanding the importance of research in advertising.
+- 1. Understanding of consumer behavior for developing marketing strategies in relation to marketing mix. - 2.
+Ability to conduct consumer research. - 3.
+Understanding of bases of segmentation and targeting of market segments. - 4.
+Understanding of motivation and personality as influencers. - 5.
+Understanding of elements of perception and attitude formation. - 6.
+Understanding of decision making model and buying behaviour.

-Consumer Behavior- An Overview: Introduction, Meaning, Definition, Scope, Relevance of Consumer Behavior, Development of Consumer Behavior study, Growth of Consumer Research, Consumer Behavior and Marketing Management; Consumer Decision Making, Trends in Consumer Behavior.
+Consumer Behavior- An Overview : Introduction, Meaning, Definition, Scope, Relevance of Consumer Behavior, Development of Consumer Behavior study, Growth of Consumer Research, Consumer Behavior and Marketing Management;